Tags

 Picasso was perhaps the greatest painter of the 20th century.

-He is down on record as saying that “It took me four years to paint like Raphael, but a lifetime to paint like a child”.
+He is on record saying, “It took me four years to paint like Raphael.”
+He added that it took him a lifetime to paint like a child.
 But that’s not the same as a child painting, with little or no technique, skill or experience.

 Picasso projected the visions of a child, through the hands of a genius.
 Picasso could paint like Raphael, but also as “a child”.
 He could paint like anyone.
 Many would argue that he was a true artist.